freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/javascript/assignment-operators/index.md

 ## Variations

-The other assignment operators are a shorthand for performing some operation using the variable (indicated by x above) and value (indicated by y above) and then assinging the result to the variable itself.
+The other assignment operators are a shorthand for performing some operation using the variable (indicated by x above) and value (indicated by y above) and then assigning the result to the variable itself.

 For example, below is the syntax for the addition assignment operator: